varneberg/Cheat-Sheets/INF140/INF140-MockExam.md

 1. Unexpectedly, you get an email from a colleague who requests you to urgently click on an email link which they have sent you.What is the safest option?

         A.  The link is from a known person therefore it’s safe to open.
         B.  If  the  link  was  malicious  the  organisation’s  firewall  would  haveflagged or blocked it, therefore it’s safe to open.
         C.  Reply to the sender to double-check if the link is safe to open asthey might have sent it accidentally.
-        D.  Do not click the link.Phone the sender for verification
+        D.  Do not click the link.
+Phone the sender for verification

         Answer: D